Hot Pepper Jelly Recipe (for canning)

 Love preserving?
 You can find more of my canning recipes here.

 You’re scrambling, engrossed in a last minute grocery run for an easy appetizer that everyone will love.
 You grab the fancy jar of hot pepper jelly, and a block of Philadelphia cream cheese.
+Or maybe the strawberry jelly and a round of brie cheese.
 A pretty ceramic platter is in the back seat.

 All you need to do is arrive at the party and spoon the jelly over the cream cheese.
 And in an instant, “the oooohhh, this is so good!” start echoing.
 Some classics never disappoint.
 Am I right?